hapax/hapax.github.io/assets/chuzenji.md

 in accord with thermodynamics not to preserve order, but to dissipate it with maximum efficiency; England calls this "dissipation-driven adaptation".
-Life, it seems, is the revolver of the door of being par excellence, the genius of ruin, and there is no better illustration than wildflowers sprouting through the gravel of a tumbledown plot by the backstreet ramp.
+Life, it seems, is the revolver of the door of being par excellence, the genius of ruin, and there is no better illustration than the wildflowers sprouting through the gravel of a tumbledown plot by the ramp.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />
 </div>
 </figure>

-The lean-to at the back of the plot feels almost like a makeshift Shinto shrine, a celebration of the hidden forces of the world.
+There is a lean-to at the back of the plot. feels almost like a makeshift
+Shinto shrine, a celebration of the hidden forces of the world.
+惟神の道

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake6.png" />